aaaaaa123456789/pokerevo/utils/libeps/docs.md

 for those objects; even though they aren't "real" objects, they are treated as such.)
 All functions either create one of these objects (behaving in a similar way to constructors) or operate on them (behaving like methods).
 However, note that, since there is no garbage collection, all objects must be destroyed explicitly by calling the corresponding function.
-This is still true even if the Python binding for the library is used, as the objects in question are not Python objects.
+This is still true even if the bindings for the library is used, as the objects in question are not real objects.

 ***